Composting Capitalism

 Understand the History and Make New Freedom for Yourself

-In this workshop series, you’ll learn about the true story of capitalism’s emergence and how it has always been met with courageous resistance.
+In this class, you’ll learn about the true story of capitalism’s emergence and how it has always been met with courageous resistance.
 Our wild natures know that having to exchange your life force for a wage so that you can buy what you need to live is wrong.

-Over eight sessions together, we’ll explore the incredible work of Silvia Federici, who wrote a book in 2004 titled Caliban and the Witch: Women, the Body and Primitive Accumulation.
+Over eight sessions, we’ll explore the incredible work of Silvia Federici, who wrote a book in 2004 titled Caliban and the Witch: Women, the Body and Primitive Accumulation.

-This book connects the emergence of capitalism in the 15th century to the destruction of common land, community, and the body, eventually leading to the European witch hunts and to colonization and the Atlantic slave trade.
+This book connects the emergence of capitalism in the 15th century to the destruction of common land, community, and the body, eventually leading to the European witch hunts, colonization, and the Atlantic slave trade.

 We’ll explore this material in a gentle, embodied way as we metabolize this history and turn it into new vitality and energy for our modern lives.